See how the Scooot changes the lives of families

 Your step-by-step guide to using your Scooot Seat.

-Your step-by-step guide to using your Scooot Advanced Backrest.
+Your step-by-step guide to retro-fitting your new Scooot backrest.

 Firefly CommentWe have received your Feefo feedback, and thank you for providing that, it is valuable information that we value greatly.
 I have sent you an email with Shipping Labels for the return of your damaged retro fit kit.
 I just called you so we could discuss the issue you had with your push pole and I have...
 We have received your Feefo feedback, and thank you for providing that, it is valuable information that we value greatly.
 I have sent you an email with Shipping Labels for the return of your damaged retro fit kit.
 I just called you so we could discuss the issue you had with your push pole and I have left you a message.
 Having spoken with our Design and Quality departments, they feel that this is a one-off issue, and something that is unlikely to happen again, this is the first time we have heard of anything like this happening.
 The new retrofit kit you received should cause you no further issues, however if you are still not satisfied, I can arrange for the return of both retro fit kits and a credit to you?
 I hope this helps towards resolving the issues you have encountered, and if I can be of any further assistance, please let me know.
 Regards, Richard

 Customer CommentAmazing!
 My son is still trying to get used to it, but that is based on his disability and size versus the product.
 The product overall is well-built, easy to assemble, and versatile.
 Of note, having a child who is somewhat hypotonic within his torso, I couldn't imagine using this without the advanced...
 Amazing!
 My son is still trying to get used to it, but that is based on his disability and size versus the product.
 The product overall is well-built, easy to assemble, and versatile.
 Of note, having a child who is somewhat hypotonic within his torso, I couldn't imagine using this without the advanced backrest.
 It was definitely worth the additional cost.